The Emotional Highs and Lows of Cocaine Abuse

 It may be hard for a person to face the need for cocaine rehab for a few reasons.
 They may be certain that they can feel pleasure from nothing but a dose of cocaine.
 And they may dread the agitated, depressed state they hit when they withdraw from cocaine use.
 The Narconon drug rehabilitation program provides each person seeking cocaine addiction rehab the hope of a productive, enjoyable life again.

 Narconon drug recovery centers offer long-term holistic rehabilitation from cocaine addiction.
-By addressing the causes that drug abuse started in the first place and by teaching the life skills one needs to stay sober, the Narconon drug rehab program helps the large majority of graduates stay clean and sober after they go home.
-This is without having to ever attend Narconon meetings.
+By addressing the causes that drug abuse started in the first place and by teaching the life skills one needs to stay sober, the Narconon drug rehab program enables individuals to overcome their addiction and pursue a drug-free life.

 An essential step in restoring one’s ability to enjoy life is the Narconon New Life Detoxification Program.
 This phase of the overall drug rehab program guides each person through a sauna-based detoxification that uses moderate exercise and a strict program of nutritional supplements to flush out old drug toxins.
 These drug residues lodge in the fatty tissues of the body where they can be involved in the triggering of drug cravings, even years after drug abuse stopped.
 They can also fog up and slow down thinking.
 When the toxins are fully flushed out, those finishing this step talk about their brighter outlook, better senses of taste and smell, more energy and reduced – sometimes even eliminated – cravings.

-When this step of treatment is complete, a person in cocaine addiction rehab can now learn how to manage a sober, productive life in the future.
+When this step of treatment is complete, a person can now learn how to manage a sober, productive life in the future.
 They learn how to recover their personal integrity and maintain it in the future.
-They learn drug-free decision-making skills and a personal moral code to guide their actions.

-When someone you care about needs cocaine addiction rehab, contact Narconon to find the recovery center nearest you.
+When someone you care about needs rehab for a cocaine addiction, contact Narconon to find the recovery center nearest you.